Noticeboard

 Clinical Research

 The Practice is involved with medical research in partnership with Keele University, National Institute for Health and Care Research (NIHR) and other researchers as listed below.
-You may be asked to participate in a research project that we are taking part in, but we would always ask for consent.

 This Practice is proud to be involved in research